 It is getting easier now to turn to the internet and dating websites which claim to use algorithms to help you to find your perfect match.
 But are match making algorithms actually feasible?
 Samantha Joel talks about these match making algorithms and whether or not they are possible in her TEDx talk:

 “Commitment is making a choice to give up other choices.
 That’s the deal.
 Believing that you could have found perfection—if you’d only searched a little more—will make it harder to commit to, invest in, and be happy with the person you married.”

 - Coyne, S. M., Padilla-Walker, L. M., & Howard, E. (2013).
 Emerging in a Digital World: A Decade Review of Media Use, Effects, and Gratifications in Emerging Adulthood.
 Emerging Adulthood, 1, 2, 125-137.

 - Padilla-Walker, L. M., Nelson, L. J., & Knapp, D. J. (2014).
 “Because I’m still the parent, that’s why!”
 Parental legitimate authority during emerging adulthood.
 Journal of Social and Personal Relationships, 31, 3, 293-313.

 - Samantha, J., Geoff, M. D., & Jason, E. P. (2017).
 Nothing ventured, nothing gained : People anticipate more regret from missed romantic opportunities than from rejection.
 Journal of Social and Personal Relationships.

 - Stanley, S. (2016, May 5).
 Waiting for the Train: Searching for a Mate in the Modern World.
 Institute for Family Studies.

 Hi I’m Kelli!
-I’m a senior Family Social Services Major.
-I love spending time with my family and friends, eating ice cream, and being an advocate for children, couples, and families.
+I’m a first-year Graduate Student studying Marriage and Family Therapy.
+I love spending time with my family and friends, eating ice cream, and being an advocate for individuals, couples, and families.
 Thanks for visiting our blog!